fbpx

 kitchen in newly constructed luxury home

-Your kitchen needs to be at least 12 by 10 feet to accommodate an island.
+Generally, your kitchen must be at least 12 by 10 feet to accommodate an island.
 If your total floor area is less, the structure may not be suitable.
-In terms of the island itself, the smallest but functional measurement is 2 feet by 4 feet.

-The average kitchen island size is 40 by 80 inches.
 Model it according to the dimensions of your kitchen and leave adequate space around the island.

 Basic Functions Of A Kitchen Island